Sigrsig/ColorDisplay/README.md

 An app that takes an hex value and displays its color

+## Setup
-## To run download folder and open index.html in browser
+To run download folder and open index.html in browser